HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_dam_backup_restore.md

                 dropdb dxmediadb
                 ```

+            !!!note
-            **Note:** If you are getting the following error, run the two commands from this step again until it completes without the error occurring.
+                If you are getting the following error, run the two commands from this step again until it completes without the error occurring.

             ```
             ```shell